On the interplay between multiscaling and stocks dependence: Introduction

-On the other hand, there is the dependency structure of the markets which has been observed across different industries and asset classes \cite{mantegna_stanley_book}.
-The study of the cross dependence became widespread since the introduction of Markovitz's portfolio optimization method \cite{markowitz} that put emphasis on the role of the covariance matrix of stock log-returns.
-In Markovitz's procedure, the optimal estimation of the covariance matrix is of paramount importance.
-Recently, a certain number of papers have been published to deal with the problem of information filtering of the covariance or cross-correlation matrices \cite{pozzi2013,musmeci2015_2}.

-In this paper we find a new stylized fact showing a robust statistical relationship between the multiscaling property of stock log-return and the average correlation of the stock with the log-return of many other stocks traded in the same financial market.
-We verify that this relationship holds in several leading stock markets and we investigate about its origin.
-Theoretical attempts in similar directions can be found for example in \cite{mmrw,morales3}.
-However empirical evidence has been still lacking so far.
-It is worth noting that Ref. \cite{micciche1} goes in the same spirit of this paper.
-In fact in \cite{micciche1} the author observes a relationship between the volatility clustering in time and the cross-correlation of volatility with volatility of other stocks traded in the same market.
+The multiscaling property of financial time series has been widely studied in the last two decades.
+The research on this topic developed either on the theoretical side \citep{mandelbrot1,bacry1,calvet1,bacry_other_models,bacry_skewed} or on the empirical one \citep{mantegna_stanley,mantegna_stanley_book,dacorogna_book,calvet1,scaling_review_tiziana,bartolozzi1,bartolozzi2,zhou2,liu1,morales1,zhou3,kristoufek}.
+On the other hand, the dependency structure of the markets has been observed across different industries and asset classes \citep{mantegna_stanley_book, musmeci2015_2}.
+The study of stocks dependence became widespread since the introduction of Markovitz's modern portfolio theory \citep{markowitz}, in which the optimization method focuses on the role of the covariance (or correlation) matrix of stock returns.\\ From an empirical point of view, one may be interested on the portfolio construction basing the optimization algorithm not only on the observed dependency structure but also the degree of multiscaling each stock shows.
+In this case, one can either try to retain stocks with low level of multiscaling relying on the theoretical aspects of Brownian motions or to exploit the multiscaling feature of some stocks.
+This would lead to a new way of building portfolios, putting together multiscaling and dependency between stocks.
+However, despite the paramount importance of those two key stylized facts, no research has been produced to investigate the relationship between them.
+In this paper we find a new stylized fact showing a robust statistical relationship between the multiscaling property of log-prices time series of a stock and the average correlation of the stock with respect to the other stocks traded in the same financial market.
+We verify that this relationship holds in several leading stock markets and we investigate about its origin, providing empirical evidence that the result is not explained by the capitalization of the stocks or by its kurtosis coefficient, but rather from a deeper, intrinsic relationship.
+Theoretical attempts in similar directions can be found in \cite{mmrw} and \cite{morales3}.
+However, empirical evidence has been lacking so far.
+It is worth noting that \cite{micciche1} goes in the same spirit of this paper.
+In fact, the author observes a relationship between the volatility clustering in time and the correlation of volatility of each stock with volatility of other stocks traded in the same market.

-The paper is organized as follows: in Sec. \ref{sec_mul_corr_proxy} we describe the dataset and the tools we use to perform the analysis, in Sec. \ref{sec_relationship} we present main results and in Sec. \ref{sec_conclusion} we draw our conclusions.
+The paper is organized as follows: in Sec. \ref{sec_mul_corr_proxy} we describe the tools and the dataset we use to perform the analysis, in Sec.\ref{sec_relationship} we present main results and in Sec.\ref{sec_conclusion} we draw our conclusions.